ateeqdev/web3_of_the_day/README.md

 A fun fact or technical aspect of blockchain a day.

+#### Jan 16, 2022: UTXO: Bitcoin vs Ethereum

+Bitcoin is UTXO based, Ethereum is account based.

 #### Jan 15, 2022

 In bitcoin, uncle blocks are created when more than one child blocks are created in parallel from the same block.
+They are mined at around the same time and compete for the acceptance among the network.

 #### Jan 14, 2022